Alternative Delivery • Prescription Required

 Why Use MBK as a Base for Low-Dose Naltrexone (LDN) Suppositories?

 At Rock Ridge Pharmacy, we use MBK (Mono- and Diglycerides of Fatty Acids), a gentle, non-irritating base, to compound LDN suppositories.
-MBK ensures that the suppository dissolves efficiently at body temperature, delivering the medication smoothly into the bloodstream or targeted tissues.
+MBK ensures the suppository dissolves smoothly at body temperature, allowing the medication to be delivered efficiently to targeted tissues or into systemic circulation.

 Non-Irritating